Local oscillator: Applications

-Local oscillators are used in the superheterodyne receiver, the most common type of radio receiver circuit.
+So the frequency chosen for the local oscillator should be $f_\mathrm{LO} = f_\mathrm{RF} \pm f_\mathrm{IF}$.

 They are also used in many other communications circuits such as modems, cable television set top boxes, frequency division multiplexing systems used in telephone trunklines, microwave relay systems, telemetry systems, atomic clocks, radio telescopes, and military electronic countermeasure (antijamming) systems.

 In satellite television reception, the microwave frequencies used from the satellite down to the receiving antenna are converted to lower frequencies by a local oscillator and mixer mounted at the antenna.
 This allows the received signals to be sent over a length of cable that would otherwise have unacceptable signal loss at the original reception frequency.
 In this application, the local oscillator is of a fixed frequency and the down-converted signal frequency is variable.

 Performance requirements

+The performance of a signal processing system depends, amongst other factors, on the characteristics of the local oscillator.